-Catch the dazzling choreographed light show synced to Christmas music every evening in December from 6 to 9 p.m. and ride in a horse-drawn carriage on Friday and Saturday nights.
+Catch 92.1 Hank FM and Santa on December 7 and 21 from 4 to 6 p.m.
+There will be games, music, and a photo booth for you to capture this magical night.
 Crockett Row at West 7th is also just a hop and a skip away from great bars like The Yard on Morton Street, if you’re looking for nightlife fun!

 Whether you prefer to cherish classics like The Nutcracker, listen to the sounds of Fort Worth Orchestra’s Home for the Holidaysor sing along to A Charlie Brown Christmas, Bass Hall is a perfect backdrop for holiday traditions.